-The Birmingham Drug Injury Lawyers with the law firm of Cory Watson Attorneys explain that doctors have a responsibility to ensure patients receive the correct and appropriate dosages of medication needed to treat a certain condition.
+The Alabama drug injury lawyers at Cory Watson Attorneys explain that doctors have a responsibility to ensure patients receive the correct and appropriate dosages of medication needed to treat a certain condition.
 Any failure to do so that results in a patient being harmed could put the doctor, his staff, and the facility where the medication was administered at risk of being held liable for damages caused by the mistake.

-According to an article published in the Insurance Journal, a jury in Chambers County Circuit Court in Alabama recently awarded a widow $850,000 for the death of her husband.
+According to the Insurance Journal, a jury in Chambers County Circuit Court in Alabama recently awarded a widow $850,000 for the death of her husband.
 The award was given after a doctor’s error in failing to prescribe the correct dosage of a medication was found to be at fault for the patient’s death.

 The 62-year-old victim was admitted to a hospital for treatment of pneumonia and had taken a daily dosage of 900 mg of Lithium per day to treat his Bipolar Disorder.
 The doctor mistakenly prescribed the victim a dosage of 2700 mg of Lithium, causing the patient’s health to slowly decline, which ultimately led to his death as a result of Lithium toxicity.

-The law firm’s team of Birmingham Personal Injury Lawyers recognizes how difficult recovering from the loss of a loved one due to a doctor’s negligence can be.
+The personal injury lawyers at Cory Watson recognize how difficult recovering from the loss of a loved one due to a doctor’s negligence can be.
 That’s why the firm is hopeful the decision that was reached brings closure to the incident for the family of the victim.